jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ```ts
 const api: AdaptableApi = Adaptable.init(adaptableOptions)
 ```
-Not only do you get back the public api but you no longer have access to a very large blotter instance, which used to contain a lot private fields, not meant for public use and which caused issues for our users.
+Not only do you get back the public api but you no longer have access to a very large blotter instance, which contains a lot of private fields, not meant for public use and which caused issues for our users.

-### React wrapper prop changes
+## React wrapper prop changes

 The `blotterOptions` prop has been renamed to `adaptableOptions`